Gradient flow exact renormalization group: Yang--Mills theory

 we can rewrite Eq.~\eqref{eq:(3.22)} compactly as

 Here, the gauge potential~$\widetilde{A_\mu^a}(x)$ is replaced by the combination~\eqref{eq:(3.24)} if it appears under the hat.
 This is our ERG equation for Yang--Mills theory.

 Note that without the hat, Eq.~\eqref{eq:(3.25)} would involve only the first order differentials of~$S_\tau$, and our ERG equation would be merely a change of variables.
-It is the differential operator in the hat~\eqref{eq:(3.24)}, whose origin is the exponentiated second order differentials in~Eq.~\eqref{eq:(3.22)}, that introduces higher-order differentials in~Eq.~\eqref{eq:(3.25)}.
+It is the differential operator in the hat~\eqref{eq:(3.24)}, whose origin is the exponentiated second-order differentials in~Eq.~\eqref{eq:(3.22)}, that introduces higher-order differentials in~Eq.~\eqref{eq:(3.25)}.

 Once the ERG equation~\eqref{eq:(3.25)} has been obtained, we may forget the original construction~\eqref{eq:(3.1)} and the gradient flow behind it.
 Under the ERG flow, the gauge invariance is preserved in the sense explained in~Sect.~\ref{sec:3.2}.